pairing4good/gildedrose/readme.md

     [data](https://en.wikipedia.org/wiki/Object-oriented_programming) or state.

-1. In order to identify the resulting test coverage, either debug the method under test with breakpoints in each logical branch or use a code overage tool to identify the impact of the test above.
+1. In order to identify the resulting test coverage, either debug the method under test with breakpoints in each logical branch or use a code coverage tool to identify the impact of the test above.
 (IntelliJ has built in code coverage https://www.jetbrains.com/help/idea/running-test-with-coverage.html)

 1. Write Additional Characterization Tests